$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

 \subsection{Plan of the paper}

 In the following subsection, we give the main assumptions we'll use throughout the paper and the definition of weak solution we are dealing with.
 Section 2, is devoted to the $L^1$-comparison principle for the weak solution.
 We introduce renormalized like formulations and use them with doubling and de-doubling variable techniques à la Kruzhkov inside $\Omega,$ to prove first that weak solutions satisfies some kind of local Kato's inequalities.
 Then, linking the outgoing assumption on the velocity field $V$ on the boundary with the distance-to-boundary function, we prove that we can go with our Kato's inequalities up to the boundary proving thus $L^1$-comparison principle, and then deduce the uniqueness.
 In section 3, we prove the existence of a weak solution by using nonlinear semigroup theory governed by $L^1$-accretive operator.
 Here the main ingredient is to use the $L^1$-contraction principle for weak solution of stationary problem associated with the $\epsilon-$Euler implicit time discretization of the evolution problem.
 Then, we pass to the limit in the so called $\eps-$approximate solution and prove that the limit is the weak solution of the evolution problem.
-In section 4, we treat the equation with reaction term $g(t,x,u).$ Using again nonlinear semigroup theory in $L^1(\Omega),$ we prove the existence and uniqueness of a weak solution under a general condition on $g$ including the Lipschitz continuous case.
-Then, using the $L^1-$comparison principle we show how some natural result concerning the existence and uniqueness of weak solution for some particular cases like one phase problem \eqref{pdetype+} as well the purely transport equation \eqref{transport0} (i.e. $p\equiv 0$) may be wrap up by this approach.
-Section 5 is devoted to some remarks, comments and possible extensions.
-At last, in Section 6, for completeness we give a complement for the proof of de-doubling variables process to handle space dependent vector field with arbitrary pointing out.
+Section 4 is devoted to some remarks, comments and possible extensions.
+At last, in Section 5, for completeness we give a complement for the proof of de-doubling variables process to handle space dependent vector field with arbitrary pointing out.